General national economic measures

 More information here.

--Under the second package, adopted in July 2020, the state covered 60 per cent of minimum wages for August and September, deferred payment of social security contributions and payroll tax for one month, and continued to subsidise large companies.
+-Under the second package, adopted in July 2020, the state covered 60 per cent of minimum wages for August and September of that year, deferred payment of social security contributions and payroll tax for one month, and continued to subsidise large companies.
 The condition for companies to obtain state aid was not to lay off more than 10 per cent of the workforce three months after receiving the last payment. (source)

-In addition, the EU has approved assistance for Serbia via its neighbourhood programmme (part of its Western Balkans Covid-19 package worth 410m euros).
+In addition, the EU approved assistance for Serbia via its neighbourhood programmme (part of its Western Balkans Covid-19 package worth 410m euros).
 On top of funds for healthcare systems, the EU mobilised €78.4 million to support the social and economic recovery of Serbia.
-How the money is to be spent needs to be co-ordinated with the EU, international and national financial institutions “to support the real economy, including SMEs, and support liquidity, also of the banking sector.”
+The money was spent “to support the real economy, including SMEs, and support liquidity, also of the banking sector.”

-RUNDA (the independents music companies association for the region) asked to see part of these monies used to support music and other cultural sectors.
+-RUNDA (the independents music companies association for the region) called for part of these monies to be used to support music and other cultural sectors.

 National measures specific to the music sector or to culture in general